soundata/soundata/tests/resources/mir_datasets/cante100/cante100_README.txt

 ===== META-DATA ANNOTATIONS =====
-- XML file containing entries for all tracks
+- XML file containing entries for all clips
 - source: anthology name, CD no. and track no.
 - editorial meta data: artist, title, style, duration min. and duration sec.
 - MusicBrainzID (see www.musicbrainz.org)